Gomer0319/Armada_Tesda_WF/Week 3/03-Day 3/01-Functions.md

 ### **Unlocking the Power of Functions in JavaScript**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Define functions using the `function` keyword.
+- Define functions using the function keyword.
-2. Pass information to functions using parameters.
+- Pass information to functions using parameters.
-3. Retrieve values from functions using the `return` statement.
+- Retrieve values from functions using the return statement.
-4. Call functions in their code to perform tasks.
+- Call functions in their code to perform tasks.

 ---